MxPy/MxPy/README.md

 🚀 **Full Stack Engineer** | 🎓 **ICT Student**

-I'm passionate about tech since childhood, love making soft and games just for fun.
-Open software enjoyer.
-Here's a bit more about my work and the tools I enjoy using:
+I'm passionate about tech since childhood, love making soft and games just for fun, and also i'm a open software enjoyer.

 ---

-### 🛠️ Technologies I Work With
+### Here's a bit more about my work and the tools I enjoy using:

 **Backend & API Development**